 late 17th early 18th century.

 Previous property on the site dated back at least to the 14th century: 1314. - The first documented settlement at Woodwells was recorded in this year.
 [S1 p.9 ] It was probably the home of Roger de Wodewell.
-[S23] It is the property of DBC.
+[S23] ( It is the property of DBC. and I have a feeling it has either been demolished or it caught fire.

 11th October 1655 - Harbottle Grimston Having recently acquired Hillend, a contract was drawn up between Thomas Evans, a St. Albans bricklayer and Harbottle Grimston, to undertake various repairs on the property, for which he was to receive £34.
 The contract showed that Thomas Evans was to :